Room Temperature Water vs. Cold Water: Does It Matter Which One You Drink?

-Only about one in 100,000 people in the U.S. have this condition, but Largeman-Roth explains that drinking warm or room temperature water can help the lower esophageal sphincter relax, while cold water makes the condition worse.
+Only about one in 100,000 people in the U.S. have this condition, but Largeman-Roth explains that drinking warm or room temperature water can help the lower esophageal sphincter relax1, while cold water makes the condition worse.

 Additionally, if you're prone to migraines, you may want to be mindful of water temperature.
-One study published in the Journal of Neurogastroenterology and Motility linked the consumption of cold water as a trigger for headaches, and women who experienced one or more migraines in the last year were twice as likely to have a migraine onset by cold water.
+One study published in the Journal of Neurogastroenterology and Motility linked the consumption of cold water as a trigger for headaches, and women who experienced one or more migraines in the last year were twice as likely to have a migraine onset by cold water2.
 However, this is only a single study from 2001, and this association hasn't been studied much since.
-What may be more important to note is the evidence that dehydration is closely related to the frequency and severity of migraines and headaches.
+What may be more important to note is the evidence that dehydration3 is closely related to the frequency and severity of migraines and headaches.

 When drinking cold water is better.

-While one temperature of water isn't necessarily better than the other, there is one study published in the Journal of the International Society of Sports Nutrition that revealed that athletes who drank cold water after exercising had a less significant rise in core temperature and were also able to delay the rise of their core temperature while working out.
+While one temperature of water isn't necessarily better than the other, there is one study published in the Journal of the International Society of Sports Nutrition that revealed that athletes who drank cold water4 after exercising had a less significant rise in core temperature and were also able to delay the rise of their core temperature while working out.
 Additionally, the cold water helped improve performance in broad jump for 49% of the participants but slightly decreased performance in the bench press.